It’s rather surprising to find out just how often a U.S. citizen can be told to go home or asked about where she (really) comes from.

 But does this happen often, you may well ask?

 Yes, it does.

 In fact it happens so often it gets a little tiresome.
 I recall once seeing a satirical bit on some gaming site in which the author complained that not all drow needed to be chaotic good rangers.
 Misunderstood orcs abound, and odd friendships are outpaced if anything but unlikely romantic couplings.
-If anything, it is sometimes a problem to see just how often and how easily players set aside the stereotypes built into fantasy races and rise above racist attitudes with an ease that belies even the social realities of the fantasy setting (let alone the hardwired elements of racial character built into the game).
+It is sometimes a problem to see just how often and how easily players set aside the stereotypes built into fantasy races and rise above racist attitudes with an ease that belies even the social realities of the fantasy setting (let alone the hardwired elements of racial character built into the game).
 Sure, people sometimes play the stereotype.
 That does happen.
 But they also play against it.
 That happens too.
-So, it doesn’t really work to say of any given dwarf and any given elf in a campaign setting that the players running them are supposed to enact racist attitudes towards each other.
+So, it doesn’t really work to say of any given dwarf and any given elf inhabing the same campaign setting that the players running them are supposed to enact racist attitudes towards each other.
 It’s at least a little more complicated than that.

 One way of thinking about it might be to suggest that the issue enters the discourse in the form of a presupposition rather than a normative principle.
 The players are expected to act as if their characters are immersed in a world within which elves and dwarves are likely to hate one another.
 What they are to do about it is another matter.
-Moreover, players are usually free to imagine the specific history of their own characters as they see fit, which means in practice, they can easily come up with reason to make themselves the exception. “…oh yes, I’m a dwarf, but I was raised by a kind elven lady who took me in after I was orphaned in the last orc war.”
+Moreover, players are usually free to imagine the specific history of their own characters as they see fit, which means in practice, they can easily come up with reasons to make themselves the exception. “…oh yes, I’m a dwarf, but I was raised by a kind elven lady who took me in after I was orphaned in the last orc war.”

 You get the idea.